Part of the Security audit

 What max-age should I use?

 31536000 (one year) is the standard recommendation.
 Shorter values like 3600 (one hour) expire quickly and leave gaps.
-Once HSTS is working correctly, there is no reason to use a short max-age.
+Once HSTS is working right, there is no reason to use a short max-age.

 Can I check HSTS without signing up?